s0enke/ruempler.eu/source/_posts/advantages-aws-multi-account-architecture.md

 When we begin doing some things in AWS, we usually start with a single AWS account and create our AWS resources in it.
 And things can become a mess very fast.
 This article should give you an overview why you should switch to a using multi-account architecture very soon for workloads on AWS.

+## Hard-Limits per Account

+AWS has many Hard-Limits per Account.
+Having multiple AWS Accounts reduces the probability of hitting one of them.
+There are a few things annoying then having a failing deployment because you hit e.g. the maximum number of EC2 instances per account while rotating autoscaling-groups.

 ## "Blast radius" reduction

 One of the most important reasons for separating workloads into several distinct AWS accounts is to [limit the so called blast radius](https://www.slideshare.net/AmazonWebServices/aws-reinvent-2016-reduce-your-blast-radius-by-using-multiple-aws-accounts-per-region-and-service-sec304).
 It means to contain issues, problems or leaks **by design** so that only one portion of the infrastructure is affected when things go wrong and to prevent them from leaking / cascading into other accounts.